rishikabajaj/Rogers_FullStack_Interview/README.md

 Test2_Graphql:

+How to Run it:
+1. Build the code : ng build
+2. Run the code : ng serve

 2. Construct an equivalent GraphQL API call that returns the equivalent entry and fields

 ![Screenshot 2022-11-21 at 9 18 50 PM](https://user-images.githubusercontent.com/37467301/203201226-0ab0dcf3-d5f2-4a71-93b3-9abfd00fb44e.png)